 Amtrak resumed operation of the Montrealer in July 1989 on a route via New London, Connecticut that bypassed both Springfield and Northampton.
 This service operated until it was replaced by Amtrak’s Vermonter service in 1995.

-Here are three historic timetables that provide some detail of passenger rail service that once operated in the Pioneer Valley region of western Massachusetts.
+Here are a few historic timetables through the years that provide some detail of passenger rail service that once operated in the Pioneer Valley region of western Massachusetts.

 The Montrealer (Wikipedia)